 Woman are not informed on the matter of late-term abortion and how you can contract many mental health issues and physical distortions on the body.
 Post Traumatic Stress Syndrome is a condition in which pregnant woman after a third trimester abortion has persistent mental and emotional stress as a result of their phycological shock.
 In accordance with Andrew Dadlez in “Post Abortion Syndrome: Creating An Affliction,” Post Abortion Syndrome is the specific name given to woman with PTSS that is specific to abortions, specifically going through a third trimester abortion.
 Phycological shock is misunderstood in the sense that everyone thinks that we need to see a traumatic event happen before our eyes in order to contract this shock.
 In fact, phycological shock can happen to us without us even realizing it.
 In this case, abortion is an event that most people overlook when talking about phycological shock.
 When a woman is pregnant with a baby, they create a phycological attachment, so when the baby is taken away through abortion, they go through this shock.

 Reluctancy to go through an abortion is caused by the uncontrollable intimacy you have in the three trimester you carry the baby for which ultimately makes the mother go through more guilt trauma.
 Guilt comes into play even before the mother even goes through the pregnancy if she is feeling reluctant about it.
 That is shown through the relationship mothers make with the baby without having the intent to.
 For a mother who is not reluctant to have an abortion in the third trimester, she doesn’t have as nearly as much as guilt as if someone who is reluctant because having reluctancy shows that they could of prevented it from happening.
-Prenatal attachment and many more MFR factors affects the reluctancy of woman who are planning an abortion which causes intense guilt trauma when they go through with the abortion.
+Since guilt trauma has a direct correlation to PTSS, MFR factors dramatically affects the reluctancy of woman but also affects how severe their syndrome is.

 As scary as it sounds, woman who contracted PTSS after their abortion can affect their own household because it has been proven that PTSS can be contagious.
 In the article “Is PTSD Contagious,” a report was done on a military family of how a family was affected by one’s PTSD in the home.
 The guy who has PTSD is a veteran named Caleb Vines who was sent to Iraq to serve in the war and happened to come back with the condition.
 His wife Brannan and their daughter, both were experiencing symptoms of their loved one’s disorder even though they never been to war.
 Branna Vines experiences hyperawareness, hypervigilance, and also has triggers.
 She ended up having secondary traumatic stress which is still super severe.
 Trauma is a contagious disease.
 Their daughter would lash out for no reason and Branna knew that it came from the trauma of Caleb.
 They classified this as secondary trauma.
 They sent their daughter to a school therapist to help her as well.
 The family has had a hard time keeping together because of how much it has changed their life.
 Since PTSD and PTSS are fairly similar, if exactly similar, PTSS would have the same effect on a home.

+A major reason why some woman choose abortion over giving birth is that they are afraid of bringing another life into her family will negatively impact her lifestyle.
 There is a false narrative that when woman give birth to their baby, society does not cater to their needs.
 Many woman argue that giving birth to a baby would effect their family whether it is financially speaking or relational speaking.
 They may be right, however, society caters to their needs without them realizing it.
 For example, many women in the United States and even around the world are infertile, which means that they are unable to reproduce.
 In fact, in the United States, ten percent of woman between the ages of 15 and 44 are infertile, which is the equivalent of 6 million woman.
 We can say that out of these women, there are definitely a good portion of them that wish to have kids of their own.
 A lot of woman desire to create their own family and wait on unborn child adoption.
-Unborn child adoption is when a person adopts a child from a pregnant woman who has an unborn child.
-Another small but false argument is that it is dangerous to give up the pregnant woman’s child to someone that they don’t know for sure will be good for them.
-In fact, when pregnant woman is open to unborn child adoption, there are many opportunities to get to know the people the pregnant woman is giving their child to.
-When pregnant woman have this option laid before them, they need to let other infertile mothers have an opportunity to receive that they can never receive on their own.
-Pregnant woman who do opt for unborn child adoption have less regret than woman do who have a third trimester abortion.
+However, some mothers who give birth to unwanted children suffer so much, but not as much as the unwanted child.

 M. Frost, J., CM.
 Klier, P., AK.
 Thapar, A., Brier, N., PA.
 Geller, C., CM.
 Klier, P., . . .
 H. Soderberg, C. (1996, January 01).
 The course of mental health after miscarriage and induced abortion: A longitudinal, five-year follow-up study.
 Retrieved November 17, 2020, from https://bmcmedicine.biomedcentral.com/articles/10.1186/1741-7015-3-18